 - Discounts and rebates can rarely be obtained.

-- The cardholder is responsible for charges due to loss or theft of the card and the bank may not be party for loss due to fraud or collusion of staff, etc
+- The cardholder is responsible for charges due to loss or theft of the card and the bank may not be a party for damage due to fraud or collusion of staff, etc

-- Customers may be denied cash discount for payment through the card.
+- Customers may be denied a cash discount for payment through the card.

-- It might lead to spending habits and cardholders may end up in big debts
+- It might lead to spending habits, and cardholders may end up in significant debts

 - Avoid the entire cost and security problem involved in handling cash.

-- Losses to bad debts and reduced an additional liquidity is
+- Losses to bad debts and reduced additional liquidity is

 - It also allows him to delegate spending power to add on members

 - A credit card is considered as a status symbol.

 The financial institution or other organization that issued the credit card to the cardholder.

 The flow of information and money between these parties — always through the card associations — is known as the interchange, and it consists of a few steps:

 The cardholder pays for the purchase, and the merchant submits the transaction to the acquirer.
 The acquirer verifies with the issuer — almost instantly — that the card number and transaction amount are both valid, and then processes the transaction for the cardholder.

 - Batching:–After the transaction is authorized, it is then stored in a batch, which the merchant sends to the acquirer later to receive payment (usually at the end of the day).

 - Clearing and settlement:-